mbarsott/JavaFundamentals/README.md

  # JavaFundamentals

-This project intends to quickly show you or remind you the Java syntax and usage for many common constructs and standard Java libraries.
+This project intends to quickly show or remind you the Java syntax and usage for many common constructs and standard Java libraries.

 There are explanations as comments inside the code.